silentwhaleluo/Database-Notes/Data_Modeling.md

 		2. Limited details for attrubutes level
 		3. Relationships and participation does need annotations, but can be understood with the relationship symbols used
 		4. All keys can be defined
-		5. Mostly used in later logicl phae and physical phase Connection Symbols  disply relationships
+		5. Mostly used in later logicl phase and physical phase Connection Symbols disply relationships
 		Entity and Attributes in table like format
 		Tools: ERwin
 		Relationship: